Handheld Terahertz Sensor for Mobile Use

 Pipe Inspection During Production

-The handheld scanner is already in use in some production settings, for example, to inspect pipes directly after extrusion and to ensure a real-time process control.
-In this case, ultrasound cannot be used because of the high pipe temperatures and the plastic core present inside the pipe.
-Another example is the post-welding inspection of pipe insulation.
+Our handheld scanner is already in use in the production environment.
+One example is the pipe inspection directly after the extruder (machine for the production of fittings from thermoplastic material).
+Measurement with the hand-held scanner thus enables fast process control.
+Ultrasound cannot be used here due to the increased pipe temperature and the plastic core present inside the pipe.
+Another example is the inspection of pipe insulation after the welding process.

 Video: Mobile Terahertz Inspection Systems at Fraunhofer ITWM